mattDavo/Editor/DOCUMENTATION.md

     ]
 )
 ```
+BeginEndRules also have a `contentName` optional argument, which if provided will apply an additional scope to only the text matched between the begin and end regex matches.

 Note the sub-patterns to look for string interpolation and it's captures to recursively include the grammar.
 But what is a `Capture`?
 We'll look at that next.